FlDx031/crypto-trading-strategy-1/README.md

 # Crypto Trading Strategy 1 - Machine Learning Model

-This project implements a crypto trading strategy using machine learning.
+This project implements a crypto trading strategy.
 The strategy is based on a logistic regression model, trained with technical indicators to predict whether the price of Bitcoin (BTC) will go up or down in the next period.

 ## Key Features
 - **Technical Indicators Used**: